ministryofjustice/offender-categorisation/README.md

 The tests can be run in debug mode for troubleshooting.

 Alternatively the tests can be run from your IDE.
+Example IntelliJ run configurations have been provided in the `.run` directory.

 Ensure you are using either `chromeTest` or `chromeHeadlessTest` in your run path.
-Using `test` will run all the project tests, and will likely fail:
+Using `test` will run all the project tests, and will likely fail.
+An example of running a specific test is as follows:

 e.g.